tatsuhikonaito/DEEP-HLA/README.md

 * {HLA}.info.json

-  The description of information of HLA genes in reference data, including HLA gene names, each position, and HLA allele names for each resolution.
+  The description of information of HLA genes in reference data, including HLA gene names, position, and HLA allele names for each resolution.
 They must be consistent with reference data.

   ```
   {